 Compensation costs at JPMorgan’s investment bank fell 12 percent to $2.9 billion in the first quarter, according to figures posted on the firm’s website last week.
 The expense was enough to pay each of the division’s 25,707 workers an average of $112,849 for the first three months of the year.

 The average compensation figures don’t represent individual workers’ actual pay and are derived by dividing the compensation pool by the number of employees.
-Banks including Morgan Stanley (MS) and Goldman Sachs said total compensation costs were higher than actual pay because of deferred payments awarded in previous years and recognized in 2011.
+Banks including Morgan Stanley (MS:US) and Goldman Sachs said total compensation costs were higher than actual pay because of deferred payments awarded in previous years and recognized in 2011.
 The pay figures for CEOs include what they were granted for performance in that year and don’t include gains from previously awarded stock or options.

 The ratio allows for comparisons between banks of different size and business mix.
 The companies included are among the biggest that focus primarily on Wall Street activities such as underwriting, trading and asset management and that disclose pay and employee figures for their investment-banking divisions.

-Citigroup Inc. (C) and Charlotte, North Carolina-based Bank of America Corp.
-(BAC) don’t break out compensation costs or personnel for their investment-banking divisions and feature large retail banks.
+Citigroup Inc. (C:US) and Charlotte, North Carolina-based Bank of America Corp.
+(BAC:US) don’t break out compensation costs or personnel for their investment-banking divisions and feature large retail banks.
 Citigroup CEO Vikram Pandit earned 155 times the average pay expense for all workers at the New York-based bank, including tellers, while Bank of America’s Brian T. Moynihan received 54 times the average pay for employees at his company.

 Pandit, 55, was awarded $15 million for 2011, up from $1 the previous year.
 Moynihan, 52, received $7 million, down from $10 million.